 The company raised over $107.5 million in funding from investors like Khosla Ventures, Blumberg Capital, General Catalyst Partners, and Amazon owner Jeff Bezos.
-It has an A+ rating with the Better Business Bureau and no negative customer reviews on the site.
+It has an A+ rating with the Better Business Bureau and a nearly 5-star review rating.

 In fact, Fundbox has generally positive customer reviews across the Internet.
 The handful of negative reviews center around the company either overcharging after payoff, rejecting a business, or offering too low of a credit line.
 These bad reviews appear to be more the exception than the rule, though, and the vast majority of customers seem happy with the service.

 Fundbox offers two major financing options: invoice financing and lines of credit.

 The invoice financing option provides loans for 100% of invoice values from $1,000 to $100,000 at for a fee of 0.4% to 0.7% per week.
 This comes out to an APR between 16.4% and 76.5%.
 Repayment terms are weekly for either 12 or 24 weeks.
 There are no origination, maintenance, or termination fees.
 If you pay the loan off early, you do not need to pay the full-term interest.